 Paula has been closely involved in several high profile cases before the High Court in London, and has also appeared before the Court of Appeal and House of Lords.
 Paula studied law at the University of Cambridge and graduated in 1986 with an M.A. in Law.
 Paula is a vice-Chair of the IBA Arbitration Committee and a member of the LCIA Board of Directors.

-Doug is a Sydney-based partner in the Australian law firm of Clayton Utz and is a door tenant at Atkin Chambers, London.
-He sits often in London as an arbitrator.
+Doug is a leading international commercial arbitrator.
+He is a Sydney-based partner in the Australian law firm of Clayton Utz where he heads the International Arbitration Group of the firm.
+Doug is also a door tenant at Atkin Chambers, London and a member arbitrator at Arbitration Place, Toronto.

-In June 2012, in the Queen’s Birthday Honours List, Doug was made an Officer of the Order of Australia for distinguished service to the law as a leader in the areas of arbitration and alternative dispute resolution, to policy reform, and to national and international professional organisations.
-Previously in January 1999, Doug was made a Member of the Order of Australia in recognition of his services to construction law and dispute resolution.
+Doug is an Officer of the Australian Order, having received this in June 2012 in the Queen’s Birthday Honours List, for distinguished service to the law as a leader in the areas of arbitration and alternative dispute resolution, to policy reform, and to national and international professional organisations.
+Previously, in January 1999, Doug was made a Member of the Order of Australia in recognition of his services to construction law and dispute resolution.

 Carole Malinvaud is a partner in the Paris office of Gide Loyrette Nouel.
 Carole has practiced international arbitration since 1990 as counsel as well as arbitrator in ad hoc or institutional arbitrations covering all aspects of international commercial law.